falcosecurity/evolution/REPOSITORIES.md

 ### Archiviation

 Repositories showing little to no activity during the time span of a year can be proposed for archiviation by opening a GitHub issue in the [falcosecurity/evolution](https://github.com/falcosecurity/evolution) repository.
 [Archived repositories](https://docs.github.com/en/repositories/archiving-a-github-repository/archiving-repositories) will remain inside the falcosecurity GitHub organization but will be read-only and will not be maintained.
 As such, OWNERS files contained in archived repositories are not valid.

+In some cases, a repository is archived to reserve its name for future use.

 ### Unarchiviation